General

 Delivery reliability has replaced delivery speed as the primary loyalty driver in retail.
 Customers globally now rank accurate, predictable delivery promises higher than raw speed claims.
 The retailers that pull ahead are not the ones with the fastest trucks.
 They are the ones whose fulfillment journeys do not break.

 Logistics stops being a cost line and becomes the operational backbone that protects every dollar the front end earns.
-Retailers who stop tracking packages and start orchestrating unbroken fulfillment journeys will compound customer trust into revenue growth over the next decade.
+Enterprise retailers who stop tracking packages and start orchestrating unbroken fulfillment journeys will compound customer trust into revenue growth over the next decade.

 Frequently Asked Questions (FAQs)